aspose-imaging/Aspose.Imaging-Micro-Apps/README.md

 - Resulting image may be limited by width, height;

 - Setting of margin size and background color are supported;

+- We always keep the aspect ratio on merge, so the proportions of your photo are not affected;

 - Aspose.Imaging Image merge application may be used via the command line or consumed by your C# code via.NET7 compatible API.